Purfview/whisper-standalone-win/README.md

 ## OpenAI's Whisper standalone info:

-By default the subtitles are created in a current folder.
+By default the subtitles are created in the current folder.
 Needs 'FFmpeg.exe' in PATH, or copy it to Whisper's folder [Subtitle Edit downloads FFmpeg automatically].